This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Diced avocado: This is perfect for adding that extra texture and flavor.

 - Cooked Corn Kernels: Such a fun way of adding a southern twist to the soup.

 - Croutons: These add in a delicious crunchy texture.
 You can even make them at home with this recipe!

 - Chives: Green chives never looked so good on this creamy baked potato soup.

-Tips for making Potato Soup:
+Tips for Loaded Baked Potato Soup

 - For a creamy potato soup: Cook the potatoes ahead of time until they are tender.
 Once they are tender, blend or mash the potatoes until smooth and creamy.
 Add to the slow cooker.

 - Mashing potatoes: Use a fork, blender or a potato masher to blend potatoes together.